tencentyun/intlcloud-documents/API/API 3.0/网络/内容分发网络/CDN产品API3.0文档_20190605/数据查询相关接口/TOP 数据查询_intl.md

 API request domain name: cdn.tencentcloudapi.com.

-ListTopData can query the following sorting data by using the different combinations of the `Metric` and `Filter` input parameters:
+ListTopData sorts data by using different combinations of  `Metric` and `Filter`:

 + Sort access URLs by total traffic and total requests and return top 1,000 URLs in descending order
 + Sort client districts by total traffic and total requests and return the list of districts in descending order